-At year end ESPO has net current assets of £17.9m, a strong cash position and ESPO has continued to trade throughout the pandemic.
-With regard to Covid-19, in early 2021/22 trading largely returned to pre-pandemic levels linked to schools starting to re-open more fully from March 2021.
-ESPO has continued to monitor and respond to circumstances as they have arisen to minimise their impact on the organisation.
+At year end, ESPO has net current assets of £19.8m, a strong cash position, and continues to trade well with high levels of customer demand.
+ESPO continues to monitor and respond to circumstances as they arise to minimise their impact on the organisation.

-Financial performance is closely monitored and a number of different scenarios evaluated to ensure that even in the rapidly changing and uncertain external environment ESPO can continue to ensure its long-term sustainability.
+Financial performance is closely monitored and a number of different scenarios evaluated to ensure that even in the rapidly changing and uncertain external environment, ESPO can continue to ensure its long-term sustainability.